 Walks around Bradford’s Becks is now available!

 Each walk is different in character and below, you can check out a summary of each walk.
-Click on the title to open a pdf of the full walk guide.
+Click on the title to open a pdf of the particular walk guide.

 Length: 0.8km through Bradford’s city centre